FuelRats/api.fuelrats.com/README.md

 1. Download an Ubuntu virtual machine image;
 1. Set up SSH access on the vm which we can access with `vagrant ssh`;
-1. Provision our vm using Ansible to set up Node and all the dependencies we need; and
+1. Provision our vm using Ansible to set up Node and all the dependencies we need;
-1. Start our API with [`forever`](https://www.npmjs.com/package/forever).
+1. Start our API with [`forever`](https://www.npmjs.com/package/forever); and
+1. Import all archived rats and rescues from the Google spreadsheets.

 Once Vagrant finishes doing its thing you should be able to hit the API at `http://localhost:8080`.
 When you're done you can kill the Vagrant machine with `vagrant destroy` or, if you don't want to wait for the VM to be rebuilt from scratch, you can just pause the VM with `vagrant halt`.

-## Importing Archives

-There are a couple of import scripts available in the `bin` folder for grabbing the rats and rescues currently listed in our Google spreadsheets.
-You can run them with the `node` CLI:

-    node bin/import-rats
-    node bin/import-rescues